Tyrrrz/CliWrap/Readme.md

 using var forcefulCts = new CancellationTokenSource();
 using var gracefulCts = new CancellationTokenSource();

-// Cancel forcefully after a timeout of 10 seconds forcefulCts.CancelAfter(TimeSpan.FromSeconds(10));
+// Cancel forcefully after a timeout of 10 seconds.
+// This serves as a fallback in case graceful cancellation
+// takes too long.
+forcefulCts.CancelAfter(TimeSpan.FromSeconds(10));

 // Cancel gracefully after a timeout of 7 seconds.
 // If the process takes too long to respond to graceful
-// cancellation, it will eventually get killed by forceful
+// cancellation, it will get killed by forceful cancellation
+// 3 seoncds later (configured above).
-// cancellation configured above. gracefulCts.CancelAfter(TimeSpan.FromSeconds(7));
+gracefulCts.CancelAfter(TimeSpan.FromSeconds(7));

 var result = await Cli.Wrap("foo").ExecuteAsync(forcefulCts.Token, gracefulCts.Token);